2017 Classes: Avondale Heights, Melbourne

 I often publish the class dates and details in my newsletter first so make sure you subscribe to that (there's a sign up box up at the top right there) if you're keen to catch a class.

-Cardmaking/Technique classes: There's a maximum of 8 people per class and dates do book out, so it is a good idea to book early.
+There's a maximum of 8 people per class and dates do book out, so it is a good idea to book early.
 If a class you're interested in is booked out, please ask to go on the waiting list in case of cancellations.
+Often a place becomes available.

 Classes are suitable for beginners and experienced stampers and card makers.
 I aim to keep things friendly, fun and relaxed.

 Hope to see you at a class.
-It is a great way to try some new techniques, meet some friendly crafters and build up a stash of cards.
+It is a great way to try some new products and techniques, meet some friendly crafters and build up a stash of cards.

 Cheers, Sue Madex

-Here's a look at some of the cards and techniques we did at classes in the past year or so:
+Here's a look at some of the cards we've made at classes in the past few years:

 (Card above inspired by Kirsty Brown.)